 In 2018, the Government announced it was increasing investment in the NHS.
 Following this, we set out our vision for transforming mental health services in England.

-Our report, Transforming Mental Health, argued that mental health should be at the heart of the new long term plan for the NHS.
-The four priorities we set out for mental health were:
+We published a report, Transforming mental health, arguing that mental health should be central to long term plans for the NHS.
+The 4 priorities we set out in the report are: